Ed Sheeran slams 'baseless' lawsuits after victory in Shape Of You case

-LONDON (REUTERS) - British singer Ed Sheeran said baseless copyright claims were damaging the music industry after he won a case at the High Court in London on Wednesday (April 6) over whether a refrain in his 2017 mega hit Shape Of You had been lifted from another artist.
+LONDON • British singer Ed Sheeran said baseless copyright claims were damaging the music industry after he won a case at the High Court in London on Wednesday, over whether a refrain in his 2017 mega hit Shape Of You had been lifted from another artiste.

 "Whilst we're obviously happy with the result, I feel like claims like this are way too common now and it's become a culture where a claim is made with the idea that a settlement will be cheaper than taking them to court, even if there's no basis for the claim," Sheeran said in a video posted on Twitter.